 Do you own a rat?
 Are you worried about the diet plan of your rat and the way to keep it healthy?
-Here in this article, we list you the best 15 tips for rat diet.
+Here in this article, we list the best 15 tips for a rat diet.

 Rats are an omnivorous animal that has the ability to feed on anything that they find.
 Though they are considered picky pets, when their preferred feed is not readily available, they can eat anything that fits in their forepaws.
 As omnivorous, they can eat anything from meat pieces to plant mixes.

 When pressed, they are even reported to eat from trashes to their own fecal material.
 But this is not their preferred choice, they will eat these only in scarcity period.

 Nowadays, the trend to tame a rat is increasing day by day.
 People are loving taming such cute creatures and playing with their loyal rats.
 But when comes to feed, several myths can deteriorate your rat’s health.
 So here we come up with some tips for a rat diet that might help keep your pet happy and healthy as well.